-Adult student services: Admission assistance, support, orientation, and other services expressly for adults who have started college for the first time, or who are reentering after a lapse of a few years.
+\Adult student services: Admission assistance, support, orientation, and other services expressly for adults who have started college for the first time, or who are reentering after a lapse of a few years.

-American Indian or Alaska native: A person having origins in any of the original peoples of North America and who maintains cultural identification through tribal affiliation or community recognition.
+American Indian or Alaska Native: A person having origins in any of the original peoples of North and South America (including Central America) who maintains cultural identification through tribal affiliation or community recognition.